-The proposed SAPDEMI method is a two-stage method for identifying the underlying PDE model from noisy data $\mathcal{D}$ .
-The first stage is called the functional estimation stage.
-Here, we estimate the function and its derivatives from the noisy data $\mathcal{D}$ in (1.1), and use these as input in the second stage.
-The second stage is called the model identification stage, where we identify the underlying PDE-based model.
+The proposed SAPDEMI method is a two-stage method to identify the underlying PDE model from the noisy data $\mathcal{D}$ .
+The first stage is called a functional estimation stage, where we estimate the function and their derivatives from the noisy data $\mathcal{D}$ in (1.1) and input them in the second stage.
+The second stage is called a model identification stage, where we identify the underlying PDE-based model.

 This section is organized as follows.
-In Section 2.1, we introduce the functional estimation stage, and in Section 2.2, we describe the model identification stage.
+In Section 2.1, we introduce the functional estimation stage, and in Section 2.2, we articulate the model identification stage.